 Q. Isn’t meditation about getting rid of your thoughts?
 My mind is too active.
 I’ve tried and I’m not good at it.

-A. Many forms of meditation are about working with circumstances exactly as they are.
+A. Mindfulness meditation is about working with circumstances exactly as they are.
 You can even focus on your busy mind to enhance your skills.
 PGZ gives you a way to practice while your mind is engaged in any activity.
 Pop Go Zen helps you get the most out of any experience and teach you a useful skill for the rest of your life.

 Q. Doesn’t meditation require you to be still for long periods of time?
 I’m a really active person and that doesn’t appeal to me.

 Q. Isn’t meditation just about learning how to relax ?

-A. Relaxation techniques form the basis of one style of practice.
-Meditation is also an excellent way to tap into your creative resources, energy and insight as well as improving your focus and productivity.
+A. Relaxation techniques form the basis of one set of practice techniques.
+Basic mindfulness meditation is also an excellent way to tap into your creative resources, energy and insight as well as improving your focus and productivity.

 Q. I know it would be good for me but I have too many pressing concerns.